amosyuen/ha-tplink-deco/README.md

 Turn off this config option if your browser gives you a warning that the SSL certificate is self-signed when you visit the router host IP in your browser.

+### Timeout Secounds

+How many seconds to wait until request times out.
+You can increase this if you get a lot of timeout errors from your router.

+Note: The router also has its own timeout so increasing this may not help.

 ### Timeout Error Retry Count

 How many times to retry timeout errors for one request.
 You can increase this if you get a lot of timeout errors from your router.